Frequently Asked Questions About DACA

-Because the opportunity to apply for deferred action based on childhood arrival to the U.S. is fairly new, it has raised numerous questions among potential applicants.
-Here are some commonly asked questions and their apparent answers – bearing in mind that even the legal community is still figuring out how the U.S. government plans to implement DACA.
+Because the opportunity to apply for deferred action based on childhood arrival to the U.S. is fairly new and some of the eligibility requirements will change in 2015, potential applicants have raised numerous questions about the program.
+Here are some commonly asked questions and their answers, based on guidance from U.S. Citizenship and Immigration Services (USCIS) and experience with the program so far.
 (And for further information on this program, see the "Deferred Action for Childhood Arrivals" page of Nolo's website).

 Everybody is telling me that I should apply for DACA because I’m currently eligible.
 But is it better to pursue another form of immigration relief first?